thisisdevanshi/DataMining-FinalProject/README.md

+# Airbnb Kaggle Competition: New User Bookings

 This repository contains materials for the MSCA 31008 Data Mining Principles Team Project at the University of Chicago.

-## Information about the project

 :earth_americas: Where will the next AirBnB user book their first travel experience?

-The code gives a score around 0.88173 on the public leaderboard.
-Feel free to contribute to the repository.
+Code developed for [AirBnB's Kaggle competition](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/overview).
+The XGBOOST code gives a score of around 0.88173 on the public leaderboard.

 ## Team: